dapr/cli/README.md

 ✅  Success!
 Dapr is up and running.
 To get started, go here: https://aka.ms/dapr-getting-started
 ```

 >Note: When initializing Dapr with the `--slim` flag only the Dapr runtime binary and the placement service binary are installed.
 An empty default components folder is created with no default configuration files.
-During `dapr run` user should use `--components-path` to point to a components directory with custom configurations files or alternatively place these files in the default directory.
+During `dapr run` user should use `--resources-path` (`--components-path` is deprecated and will be removed in future releases) to point to a components directory with custom configurations files or alternatively place these files in the default directory.
 For Linux/MacOS, the default components directory path is `$HOME/.dapr/components` and for Windows it is `%USERPROFILE%\.dapr\components`.

 #### Install a specific runtime version